mehmetbuber38/react-basic-product-manage/README.md

 This is a talent assignment requested by a private company.
 Made close to the sent destination.
-In the remaining time, new features have been added by researching.

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js installed on your environment.
 And please use the appropriate [Editorconfig](http://editorconfig.org/) plugin for your Editor (not mandatory).

 ### Node